Table of contents

 Treatment is by chemotherapy and sometimes radiotherapy.
-Today it is curable in more than 50% of adults and in about 80% of children with intensive chemotherapy.
-The individual chances of a cure depend strongly on the presence of certain risk factors, with higher risk correlating with poorer outcomes.
-ALL tends to occur in both children and adults.
+Today it is curable in more than 50% of adults and about 80% of children with intensive chemotherapy.
+The individual chances of a cure depend strongly on certain risk factors, with higher risk correlating with poorer outcomes.
+Generally, ALL leukemia occurs in both children and adults.

 Chronic lymphocytic (CLL)

 CLL is a low-malignant, leukemic B-cell non-Hodgkin lymphoma (B-NHL).
 It is the most common form of leukemia in the Western world and occurs primarily in older age.
-The median age at diagnosis is about 70 years, which is why the disease is sometimes colloquially referred to as geriatric leukemia.
+The median age at diagnosis is about 70 years, so the disease is sometimes colloquially referred to as geriatric leukemia.

 Acute myeloid (AML)

-Acute myeloid leukemia (AML) is an acute disease that causes bone marrow to produce abnormal myeloblasts (a type of white blood cell), red blood cells, or platelets.
-It is the most common type of acute leukemia in adults and often worsens quickly if not treated or undetected.
+AML is an acute form of the disease that causes bone marrow to produce abnormal myeloblasts (a type of white blood cell), red blood cells, or platelets.
+Acute myeloid leukemia (AML) is the most common type of acute leukemia in adults and often worsens quickly if not treated or undetected.

 Chronic myeloid (CML)

-CML is a chronic disease associated with a severe proliferation of leukocytes (white blood cells), specifically granulocytes and their precursors, in the blood and hematopoietic bone marrow.
-The disease is often asymptomatic in the early stages.
+CML is a chronic form of the disease associated with a severe proliferation of leukocytes (white blood cells), specifically granulocytes and their precursors, in the blood and hematopoietic bone marrow.
+It is often asymptomatic in the early stages.

 Chronic myelomonocytic (CMML)

 CMML starts in the bone marrow and spreads into healthy blood.
 Too many monocytes in the blood cause this type of disease.
-Many patients with this type have enlarged spleens and 15 to 30% of people with CMML go on to develop AML.
+Many patients with this type have enlarged spleens, and 15 to 30% of people with CMML leukemia develop AML.